 As an active, weight-bearing joint, the knee is a source of pain and problems for many people.
 No matter the cause of your knee pain, let the experts at University of Missouri Health Care tailor a solution to help relieve your pain.

 If these treatments cannot relieve your knee pain, our adult reconstruction specialists provide a full array of surgical treatment options for knee conditions.
+Surgery should be your last option, and you should discuss the choice with your physician.

 In cases where your knee cartilage is healthy, our experts can work to preserve your healthy tissue by using minimally invasive techniques to repair your knee function.
 All of our treatments involve physical therapy to help reestablish your mobility and build your strength.